 With decades of experience in breast cancer treatment, our team educates and supports you in making decisions that help meet all of your needs while providing excellent results.

 Comprehensive and Caring

 If you have breast cancer, you want outstanding treatment.
 You also want to know you’re cared for every step of the way.
 Your Overlake breast cancer care team understands that you may feel overwhelmed and anxious, which is why we do more than provide you the latest in breast surgical techniques and decades of surgical experience.
-We give you the education and support that helps you choose the options that are best for you.
-We give you our time, because you’re a person before you’re ever our patient.
+We provide you with the education and support that helps you select the options that provide the best care for you.
+We will give you our time, because you’re a person before you’re ever our patient.